sdss/valis/README.md

 ## Deployment

-This section describes a variety of deployment methods.
-Valis uses gunicorn as its wsgi http server.
+This section describes a variety of valis deployment methods so you can skip this section if you are only interested in valis development.

+Valis uses gunicorn as its
+wsgi http server.
 It binds the app both to port 8000, and a unix socket.
 The default mode is to start valis with an awsgi uvicorn server, with 4 workers.

 Valis requires a Redis database running at the default location in `localhost:6379`.
 If this is not possible, caching can be done in memory by modifying `~/.config/sdss/valis.yaml` to use `cache_backend: in-memory`.